Building a bigger Shapeoko router

 Hackaday alumni [Will O'Brien] sent in a few projects he’s been working on lately while he’s in the process of upgrading his workspace.
 He’s building a 1200 x 1200 mm CNC router based on the Shapeoko router, and it sure looks like he’s having fun doing it.

-Hackaday links: September 7, 2012
+Hackaday Links: September 7, 2012

 MakerSlide, European edition

 We’re all familiar with the MakerSlide, right?
 The linear bearing system that has been turned into everything from motorized camera mounts to 3D printers is apparently very hard to source in Europe.
 A few folks from the ShapeOko forum have teamed up to produce the MakerSlide in the UK.
-They’re running a crowdsourced project on … Read the rest
+They’re running a crowdsourced project on Ulule, and the prices for the rewards seem very reasonable; €65/£73 for enough extrusion, v-wheels, and spacers to make an awesome CNC router.

 Hackaday Links: May 11, 2012